e-signatures – what’s the big deal?

 For clients deploying an e-signature solution, it will be important to manage the risk of contracts being inadvertently disclosed or mistakenly (or maliciously) executed.
 Robust security procedures and HR policies should control the risk of physical IT assets being left unsecured or the sharing of passwords and access keys.
 Clients should also allow for a review of existing contractual arrangements – supplier/customer/ employee Ts&Cs may need to be adapted to allow for electronic signatures.
 The same applies to internal governance procedures, ensuring that contracts or purchase orders have been authorised and signatories have appropriate delegated authority.

 Whilst e-signatures can be used by financial institutions to transact with existing customers, digital verification tools are not yet widely used for KYC/AML checks on new customers.
 The use of traditional identification processes (which may require an applicant to visit a physical branch) are regarded as both a failure to meet changing customer expectations and a barrier to entry for Fintechs and Challenger Banks in some jurisdictions.

-In the UK at least, the FCA recognises this challenge28 and has undertaken to work with Government departments29 and industry bodies30 to develop suitable regulation and infra-structure for digital identities and e-verification.
+In the UK at least, the FCA recognises this challenge and has undertaken to work with Government departments and industry bodies to develop suitable regulation and infra-structure for digital identities and e-verification.